thenightterorx/MultiCamFBT/README.md

 # MultiCamFBT
 An attempt at multi camera trackerless full body tracking for vrchat or other vr games

 Here are the goals of the project, they are subject to change at any time.
-Read on to see an outline of how the program works.
+Read on to see an outline of how the program may work.

 Current goals:
  - Support for 3 cameras that can all see each other